kubetail-org/sentineljs/README.md

 ## Introduction

 SentinelJS is a tiny JS library that makes it easy to set up watch functions that will notify you anytime a new node is added to the DOM.
-Using SentinelJS you can create a Shaddow DOM-like experience where you can define interactive components using purely HTML.
+Using SentinelJS you can create a Shaddow DOM-like experience where you can define interactive components using pure HTML.

 The latest version of SentinelJS can be found in the `dist/` directory in this repository:
  * [sentinel.js](https://raw.githubusercontent.com/muicss/sentineljs/master/dist/sentinel.js)